nmclark2/SCION/README.md

 [![DOI](https://zenodo.org/badge/232898677.svg)](https://zenodo.org/badge/latestdoi/232898677)

+# Citing SC-ION
+If using SC-ION in your own work, please cite both this repository (using the DOI link above) and:

+Clark, N.M., Buckner, E., Fisher, A.P. et al. Stem-cell-ubiquitous genes spatiotemporally coordinate division through regulation of stem-cell-specific gene networks.
+Nat Commun 10, 5574 (2019). https://doi.org/10.1038/s41467-019-13132-2

 # To run
 Download all R files to your computer from Github.
 The files will be downloaded in a .zip folder.
 Extract the .zip folder.
 This is your directory which contains SC-ION.
 Make sure to change the working directory in the "START_SCION.R" file to the directory which contains all of the R code that you downloaded from Github.
 Then, run the START_SCION.R file to build the RShiny App.
 Follow the instructions in the RShiny App (or in this vignette) to run your data.